Course description

 - The Manchester Institute of Education (MIE) has a world-leading reputation for excellence in educational research and is the leading provider of doctoral programmes in the North West.

-- The course provides a high-quality and rewarding learning experience that focuses on up to date research within group discussions and lectures.
+- The course provides a high-quality and rewarding learning experience that focuses on up-to-date research within group discussions and lectures.

 Teaching and learning